 With that thought in mind, perhaps the best way to decide which succulents to grow is to divide them into two main types:

-- Not hardy, those that can be grown outdoors in pots during the spring and summer and perhaps early fall but would need to be moved indoors during cold weather.
+- Not hardy – those that can be grown outdoors in pots during the spring and summer, and perhaps early fall, but they would need to be moved indoors during cold weather.

 Hardy comes with an asterisk of sorts; be sure to choose succulents for the landscape based on their hardiness for your USDA Plant Hardiness Zone.

-There are several ways to determine which ones will make it through the winter where you live.
-One way is to visit your local nursery or the plant section of a box store and ask the people working there.
-They can advise which succulents can go into the landscape and which should be grown in pots.
+There are several ways to determine which ones will survive the winter where you live.
+One way is to visit your local nursery or the plant section of a big box store and ask the staff members working there.
+They can advise on which succulents can be incorporated into the landscape and which should be grown in pots.
 They can also tell you the lowest temperatures the varieties can tolerate.

 Growing Succulents in the Landscape

-Once you have got your plants home, you need to do it right if you will plant them in the garden.
-By "right," it means to create a succulent garden or add them to your garden using the same principles as an English garden.
+Once you have your plants home, you need to do it right if you plan to plant them in the garden.
+By "right," we mean to create a succulent garden or add them to your garden using the same principles as an English garden.

-A way to achieve a natural-looking succulent garden is to create a rockery.
-Rockeries, sections of the garden landscaping with rocks of various sizes, are especially effective on slopes or terraced areas where they help that area become a focal point in the landscape.
+One way to achieve a natural-looking succulent garden is to create a rock garden.
+Rockeries, sections of the garden landscaping featuring rocks of various sizes, are especially effective on slopes or terraced areas, helping to make that area a focal point in the landscape.
 In the case of succulents, this also mimics many of their native habitats.

-Creating an English garden look means planting succulents in groups or plant communities for a natural look at the landscape.
+Creating an English garden look involves planting succulents in groups or as plant communities to achieve a natural appearance in the landscape.

 Do not put one here and one there.
-Another mistake gardeners often make is planting in rows, which leads to a boring look at the landscape.
+Another mistake gardeners often make is planting in rows, which can lead to a boring landscape look.

-Because all succulents prefer well-draining soils, mixing sand and gravel into native soils is a good idea if your garden does not have well-draining soil.
-Some succulents can go for days and weeks without water, but some prefer more regular moisture.
-But, despite their moisture preferences, none like standing water against their crowns or for soil to stay too wet for very long.
+Because all succulents prefer well-draining soil, mixing sand and gravel into native soils is a good idea if your garden lacks well-draining soil.
+Some succulents can survive for days and weeks without water, while others prefer more regular moisture.
+However, despite their moisture preferences, none like standing water against their crowns or having soil stay too wet for very long.
 That is where the well-draining soil comes into play.
 You can water normally, even onto the crowns, and the proper soil for succulents will wick the water away.

 Growing Succulents in Pots